ultimate271/notes/sanderson/mistbornTFE03.04.md

 “Splendid,” Kelsier said.
 “Just like a noble young lady.
 Don’t be nervous, Vin—the disguise is perfect.”

+#### Vin asks Kelsier about the reasons for her doing this.
+Kelsier explains
 For some reason, that didn’t feel like the answer she’d wanted to hear.
 “Kelsier?”